 Want to make sure our service can meet all your needs before you make a commitment?
-No problem – you can easily test-drive our VPN service free of charge for 24 hours.
+No problem – you can easily test-drive our VPN service free of charge.

 And once you choose a subscription plan and become a CactusVPN user, we’ll still have your back with our 30-day money-back guarantee if the VPN doesn’t work as advertised.

 This is a pretty difficult question to answer – mostly because what counts as the “best VPN protocol” solely depends on what you want to do on the Internet.
 What might be considered the best VPN protocol by some people, might be seen as a sub-par encryption protocol by others, after all.

 So, to offer you a decent answer, we’ll be looking at which VPN protocols work best for certain online activities or situations:

 When it comes to torrenting with a VPN, you are definitely going to need a VPN protocol that is stable, fast, and secure.
 Clearly, your best bet is going to be the SoftEther VPN protocol since it’s got all those features.

 A good alternative to SoftEther would also be IKEv2 in this case.
 You could also try using OpenVPN UDP to download torrents, though we recommend only doing that if you use a VPN that offers a Kill Switch since it doesn’t offer perfect stability.
 And you definitely don’t want your torrenting activities being exposed if your VPN connection suddenly goes down.

 DISCLAIMER: We here at CactusVPN don’t encourage illegal copyright infringement and illegal torrenting.
 However, we do understand that – for some people – file-sharing is the only possible way to get access to entertainment (movies, TV shows, video games) and work or school files.